 How to combine Ciprofloxacin and Azithromycin

-First of all, such pathologies include:
+First of all, these pathologies include:

 • pneumonia;